anuragpsarmah/Document-Anonymization-and-OCR-Application/readme.md

 # Install dependencies
 pip install -r requirements.txt

+# Add the EDEN AI API key in a .env file
+EDEN_AI_API_KEY=

-# Set Tesseract OCR path in script
+# Set Tesseract OCR path in script.
+This might be different for Windows and Mac
 # Modify pytesseract.pytesseract.tesseract_cmd in index.py

 # Run the server